troii/Rudeltippen/README.md

 Password: demo12345

-Please note that the above user is not an administrative user, so some Features are not available.
-Also Registration is not enabled.
+Please note that the above user is not an administrative user, so some features are not available.
+Also registration is not enabled.

 Installation
 ===========

-This installation guide assumes that you already have JDK 1.6+ installed and running, and have your Database- and SMTP-Credentials right beside you.
+This installation guide assumes that you already have JDK 1.6+ installed and running, and have your database- and SMTP credentials right beside you.

 Step 1
 ------------------